pepegar/courses-and-presentations/slides-md/pfp/05-oop.md

 Methods model functionality in our objects.

-They are like functions, but they must receive a self parameter before
+They are functions that receive a `self` parameter before others:
-others:

 Methods
 =======